-Why at The University of Bayreuth- The university is a hub of international and interdisciplinary research.
+Why study at the University of Bayreuth?
+The university is a hub of international and interdisciplinary research.
 African Studies have been a priority at the University of Bayreuth since its foundation in 1975.

 The following criteria must be met in order for applicants to be eligible for these endowments: